bezmoradi/tutorials/go/09-control-structures.md

 ```

-In the above case, `for count < 7` means "As long as `count` is less than 7".
+In the above case, `for count < 7` means "as long as `count` is less than 7".
 We can get the same result using an infinite loop like so:

 ```go
 func main() {